 Amazrock was nice enough to send us a set of their 36-pack watercolor pencils to check out.
-This company appears to sell a variety of products across various niches and their watercolor pencil set is quickly climbing up the ladder in several online marketplaces.
-This watercolor set utilizes a standard wax core, hexagonal barrel, and overall takes a very proven approach.
+This company appears to sell a variety of products across various niches and its watercolor pencil set is quickly climbing up the ladder in several online marketplaces.
+This watercolor set utilizes a standard wax core, a hexagonal barrel, and takes a very proven approach.

 Visual Appeal – 3.5/5

 This product only comes in a 36-pack set so you will be a little limited on color selection on that merit alone.
-That being said, the available colors are spaced out nicely and you will get several different shade choices between the popular colors such as greens, blues, and reds.
+That being said, the available colors are spaced out nicely and you will get several different shade choices between popular colors such as greens, blues, and reds.
 They did go a bit heavy on the pinks and purples, however (in our experience these colors are typically used the least).

-The color application is nice and thick in the darker colors.
+The color application is nice and thick in darker colors.
 You can produce deep strokes that allow for a great base layer to build off of.
 We particularly enjoyed the browns and dark blues that jumped off the page.
 The lighter colors, on the other hand, will require a much stronger push to produce similar color intensity.
 That isn’t to say that they cannot produce an equally intense color, but it will require more effort.

 Being a watercolor pencil, the real magic happens once water is applied to the Amazrock Watercolor Pencils.
 Small amounts of water opened up the colors and allowed for above-average blending from a budget pencil.
-This helped to fill in some of the gaps that a smaller pencil set naturally have in color choices.
+This helped to fill in some of the gaps that a smaller pencil set naturally has in color choices.

 Usability and Durability – 4/5